shawnps/budget/README.md

 ## Tags

-You can also create a map of tags:
+You can also create tags:

 ```
 1000